exactmark/friendly-octo-adventure/README.md

 and d is the solution depth.
 This means it's moved from an exponential complexity to a polynomial.
 Contiguous memory usage has also been greatly decreased.

+Note that the point on 80 below represents 100 runs of the new algorithm, with an average run time of 2 minutes 45 seconds.

 ![](initResultsGraph.png)

 ### The Current Problem